Keegan-ai/300dtd-SnowPlaner-website-project/docs/1-sprint-1-prototype.md

 ### Changes / Improvements

 Replace this text with notes any improvements you made as a result of the testing.
+I changed the design and how it would work.
+Here are the changes made:
+1. I changed the logged in button to be a sign out/Log out button
+2. I added a sign in page and added a create a account page
+3. I added round buttons that would be stuck and not move from the screen to make it more accesible.
+4. I changed it so that you need to use the group code to leave the group and i added the group code to where you will see the hole group
+5. I changed the url to only accept maprunner urls.

+Here: is my updated prototype:

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="1440" height="1024" src="https://embed.figma.com/proto/nHkOgxPdsQ0wW41REtSelK/Web-Design?node-id=104-135&p=f&scaling=min-zoom&content-scaling=fixed&page-id=104%3A24&starting-point-node-id=104%3A135&embed-host=share" allowfullscreen></iframe>

+### Further Testing

+i tested my website further with my end user

 ---